 When visiting the mill, the volunteer miller or mill guide will be happy to tell you those stories.
 The ErfgoedApp also included several stories and anecdotes for each mill.
 And if the gate of the mill is closed, you can use the ErfgoedApp as a key to the mill gate.
 Don't expect a long-winded technical summary about the mill but experience a unique and personal mill story.
 What role did the mill play for the population and the surrounding area?
 How did people work in production processes that have long since disappeared, such as wool milling for the cloth industry?
-Through the ErfgoedApp you will learn the answer to these and many other interesting facts and mill anecdotes.
+Visit ErfgoedApp to find the answers to these and many other interesting facts and mill anecdotes.

 The Miller is the soul of the mill